 Hepatitis C mainly affects your liver, presenting with chronic inflammation of the organ.
 Although it directly affects your liver, the effects of the disease present throughout your body.
 Long-term issues can include anything from yellow skin and eyes to poor bladder and bowel movements, from weight loss to sleep disorders, and most concerning, a steady increase in liver cancer.
 It can be either acute or chronic, with acute hepatitis C occurring at the beginning stage.
 The CDC reports that 75 to 80 percent of those who have acute hepatitis C will develop the chronic form of the disease, which can affect them for the rest of their lives.

 75 percent of patients affected by hepatitis C are baby boomers, who are those born between 1945 and 1965.
 With liver cancer death rates steadily on the rise over the past several decades, many of which are caused by hepatitis C, this connection needs to be considered.
-Since not all patients with hepatitis C even show symptoms, it’s becoming more important to get tested for the disease.
+It's important to recognize the early symptoms of hep c, although not all baby boomers with hepatitis C even show symptoms.
 The correlation between the high rates of hepatitis C amongst the baby boomer population is thought to be related to unsafe medical practices during the 1940s through the 1960s.
-This includes lack of proper screening processes on blood and organ donations, as well as a different approach to cleanliness standards and infected blood products.
+This includes a lack of proper screening processes on blood and organ donations, as well as a different approach to cleanliness standards and infected blood products.

 If the diagnosis is positive, treatment and monitoring will depend on your individual health.
 Those with an acute form of the illness may not need treatment.
 There are certain drug therapies available to patients who have chronic hepatitis C.

-If you have any questions about hepatitis C, especially if you’re considered a baby boomer, schedule an appointment to talk to one of our doctors.
+If you have any questions about hepatitis C, especially if you’re considered a baby boomer, schedule an appointment with GI Associates.